LeoZandvliet/jquery-serialize-all/README.md

 Include **empty / unselected** `input[type=radio]`, `input[type=checkbox]` and `select[multiple]` elements alongside standard jQuery .serialize() data.
 Useful in the case where you need to also report empty form fields back to a web backend on the QueryString.

+### Example

+An example of the plugin can be found at (https://mikeirvingweb.github.io/jquery-serialize-all/)

 ### Installation

 ➕ simply add an include to the plugin file `jquery-serialize-all.js`, after the jQuery include.